visgl/luma.gl/docs/upgrade-guide/upgrade-to-v9.md

 ## Porting Strategies

-This describes the porting strategy used to port [deck.gl](https://deck.gl), which is a big luma.gl-dependent code base.
+This is based on the porting strategy used to port [deck.gl](https://deck.gl), which is the biggest luma.gl-dependent code base.

 ### Step 1: Update Imports